 No matter what kind of sliding glass door you have in your home, it can end up getting stuck and make opening or closing it a chore.
 Here at P.J.
-Fitzpatrick, our door installation experts have a couple tricks for adjusting it so you can have a door that slides smoothly:
+Fitzpatrick, our door installation experts have a couple tricks for learning how to adjust a sliding glass door it so that it slides smoothly:

 What you’ll need to adjust a sliding glass door: